pahund/ts-node-problem/README.md

 I had a suspicion that it might be Yarn and its Plug'n'Play mode that causes the issue, so I've changed the project's package manager setup to use [npm](https://www.npmjs.com/) instead.

-If you want to try this out, check out the branch `npm`.
+If you want to try this out, check out the branch [npm](https://github.com/pahund/ts-node-problem/tree/npm).

 ```
+git checkout npm
 npm install
 npm run start
 ```